 As this is far from being the first time long-term bikemap users face such a disappointment, I wrote an email to the support team and posted a reaction on a discussion thread in the Help Center – which later suddenly disappeared…

-I won’t write more about this here but would like to encourage all visitors who also use bikemap.net to and ask for a quick restore of the previous very efficient and faultless route editor.
+I won’t write more about this here but would like to encourage all visitors who also use bikemap.net to contact the team and ask for a quick restore of the previous very efficient and faultless route editor.
 More details can be found in the copy of my last message to bikemap team (sent August 23rd, 2019), which I paste hereunder.

 Text of my last message to bikemap team (or read it online here)